mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 structures on the planet: subterranean, surface and gravitic.
 Underground cities have been emplaced in relatively stable pockets, far away from volcanism and underground acid oceans.
-Its surface ‘cities’ are actually wheeled or tracked platforms that slowly rove around the planet, while the gravitic habitations float close to its surface to avoid direct exposure to the
+Its surface 'cities' are actually wheeled or tracked platforms that slowly rove around the planet, while the gravitic habitations float close to its surface to avoid direct exposure to the